close

 This demonstration study substantiates the heat distribution business for heat recovered from waste treatment facilities.

-Generally, a waste incineration facility with a daily treatment capacity of about 100 tonnes has significant potential for energy recovery from waste (waste-to-energy), but with a lower energy efficiency ( 20%) than that of new gas-fired power plants (over 60%).
+Generally, a waste incineration facility with a daily treatment capacity of more than 100 tons has significant potential for energy recovery from waste (waste-to-energy), but with a lower energy efficiency ( 20%) than that of new gas-fired power plants (over 60%).
 However, an energy efficiency of more than 40% can be theoretically achieved by supplying the heat to surrounding factories for use instead of converting it into electricity.
 This enables significant reduction in carbon dioxide (CO2) reduction and high economic efficiency.

 This demonstration project is designed to directly link the study of system theory and field demonstration of a regional heat supply and demand/management system.
 Through this demonstration project, with the aim of concretely increasing the effectiveness of Regional Circular and Ecological Sphere with waste treatment facilities as its core, a dissemination scenario for advanced heat recovery from waste incineration facilities will be prepared.